You may be eligible to receive a merit scholarship from UB.

 There are two categories of scholarships: merit and need.
 While both recognize the highest-achieving applicants, the first type is awarded entirely on the basis of merit, the other on financial need as well as merit.
 Private scholarships are also available from other sources.

-Incoming freshman are automatically considered for $1,000 to $7,000 annual scholarships - as much as $28,000 for four years of enrollment as full-time students, provided funding is available.
+Incoming freshman are automatically considered for up to $7,000 in annual scholarships - as much as $28,000 for four years of enrollment as full-time students, provided funding is available.
 These merit-based scholarships are determined by your high school GPA and SAT/ACT scores at the time of admission.

 Scholarship eligible students who submit their seat deposit on or before May 1 will be awarded a $1,000 Incentive Scholarship in addition to the $1,000 to $7,000 merit scholarship!